Updated by Tina Sieber on February 28, 2017.

 OneNote’s ability in taking down notes and illustrations makes it a great option for anyone wishing to create a quick outline of ancestry.
 However you might also go further, dedicated single pages to each individual in your tree where you can add notes and images as facts are uncovered.

-Create An Instagram Photo Journal With IFTTT
+10. Create an Instagram Photo Journal with IFTTT

 A quick browse of the IFTTT OneNote channel (see above) will reveal a lot of useful automations, but one of the most effective is the creation of a photo journal using the images uploaded to your OneNote account.
 Each time you create a new photo in Instagram, it is synced to your OneNote notebook, enabling you to create a record of your images in a more accessible, browsable form.